KevinTEngineering/Mosaic-ODrive/README.md

 Other probelms
 Sometimes communication to the ODrive cuts out - Yeah thats weird, but it happens.
 If you are connecting from a device through a USB Hub, sometimes this happens.
 Try Using a different model USB hub.
 This happsn often with the type the DPEA has for every surface.
 Sometimes the problem can be fixed with a reflash of firmware (sent through the ST Link).
 Also, if you are connecting to a windows computer, sometimes you have to power cycle the ODrive to make it reconnect after a reboot.
 Windows be whack.

 Also if there are different problems, check the ODrive forums/discord.
 Or if that doesn't work you can send me an email at blakelazarine@dpengineering.org.
-I will keep notifications on for this email but if I dont reply within a couple of days Mr. Harlow and Mr. Shaeer have my phone number and could send me a text / call me.
+I will keep notifications on for this email but if I dont reply Mr. Harlow and Mr. Shaeer have my phone number and could send me a text / call me.

 ## Hoverboard